anodyne/docs/controllers.md

 The "application" layer of Nova is considered anything that lives __outside__ of the `nova` directory.

 When it comes to controllers, all of Nova's application controllers are located in the `application/controllers` directory.
+Nova comes with all of the needed controllers out of the box, but if you want to create new sections with new pages, you can add your own controllers here.

 ### Customizations